articles

 It is pretty easy to get from A to B in this small town.
 It usually doesn’t take longer than half an hour (half an hour would already be considered long here) and it is also much more convenient and closer to take our son to the closest vegetable market or green space than it would have been in a big city like Shenzhen.
 Most of the time, I can just walk there, even with a toddler in tow.

-4. Less days with severe pollution
+4. Less Days with Severe Pollution

 It depends on where you live in China, but a small town like ours that doesn’t have as much industry as a metropolis such as Beijing, for example, is usually also less polluted.
 We still have days where the air is polluted heavily, and our city is sometimes polluted because of the pollution carried over from nearby cities by the wind, as well as from the nearby countryside in winter when people use a lot of coal to heat up their houses, and when fields are being burnt, but all in all severe pollution is usually less than in cities such as Beijing (albeit still much more polluted than the air in Austria, which is one of the main reasons I do not want my children to grow up in China).

-One negative aspect of living in a smaller city, where the general population lacks awareness of the negative health related impact pollution has on your health is that indoor spaces usually don’t come with air purifiers like they do in Beijing.
+One negative aspect of living in a smaller city, where the general population lacks awareness of the negative health-related impact pollution has on your health is that indoor spaces usually don’t come with air purifiers like they do in Beijing.
 I have found that there is a lot of denial that pollution even exists.

-Of course, a small town like ours also comes with a few inconveniences.
 We don’t have an airport, so anytime we need to take a flight we first have to take a train.

 If I want to cook Austrian dishes, I have to plan a week in advance to make sure all the ingredients I need will arrive in time.
 But the good thing is that with online shopping being really convenient in China, I can still buy most of the things I need for cooking an Austrian meal.